DigiBP/25DIGIBP3/README.md

 1. Send Rejection Email: Sent when a request is denied.
 2. Send Email asking for feedback: Sent when additional information is required from the applicant.
-3. Receive Email Feedback: The applicant sends their feedback to a designated email adress.
+3. Receive Email Feedback: The applicant sends their feedback to a designated email address.
 4. Send Information Email: Sent after account creation to inform the applicant that credentials will be sent via post.

 Each email scenario is triggered via a "custom webhook" module and executed through "My others SMTP connections" using the module "send an email" except for the "Receive Email Feedback" which uses a Custom Mailhook and then sends the data to the process via HTTP PUSH.